 The $300 socks: Why Japan’s king of mushrooms is despised overseas

 Do you know what the “King of Mushrooms” is in Japan?
 It is definitely the pine mushroom, known as “Matsutake.”
 Since Matsutake cannot be cultivated, it is extremely expensive.
-Last year (2022) was a terrible harvest, and it made the news when the retail price of a single piece of Matsutake exceeded $300 USD!
+The year 2022 was a terrible harvest, and it made the news when the retail price of a single Matsutake exceeded $300 USD.
+In 2025, retail prices surged even further, surpassing the records of 2022.

 Funnily enough, Matsutake is popular only here.
 It’s said that in European countries, it smells like dirty socks.
 But perhaps this is just a matter of cultural acclimatization.
 For example, truffles are hailed as the “jewels of the forest” in Europe, but to my nose, they smell uncomfortably like gasoline.